PAP June 2018

-Below are the graphs currently being generated in near-real time from data being gathered at PAP and transmitted via iridium servers.
+Below are the graphs generated in near-real time from data gathered at PAP and transmitted via iridium servers.

 Click on an image to see a larger version.

-Other data are being collected at the site but are not being transmitted in near-real time.
+Other data were collected at the site but were not transmitted in near-real time.

-There are problems with the data from several of the Met sensors and so air temperature, humidity and wave parameters are not being reported.
+There were problems with the data from several of the Met sensors and so air temperature, humidity and wave parameters are not reported.